 Step 3: Calculate Your Current Retirement Assets

 How much have you saved already for retirement?
 Gather statements on account balances.
 Project pension benefits.
 Participants in Wespath pension plans can register to use the Benefits Access website to estimate their church pension plan benefits.
 EY Financial Planners, Wespath’s Retirement Team, and the NC Conference Pension Administrator/Educator are all available to assist NC Conference clergy and lay participants in their retirement planning.
 Use the Social Security Retirement Estimator to factor in that potential retirement income.
 NC Conference clergy members are strongly encouraged to participate in both the church pension plans as well as the Social Security system.
+For more information about the consequences and risks of opting out of Social Security, read this notice from Wespath.

 Step 4: Identify Any Gaps